mdn/content/files/en-us/web/javascript/reference/global_objects/promise/finally/index.md

 ### Return value

-Passes through an equivalent {{jsxref("Promise")}} to the one this call was made on.
+Returns an equivalent {{jsxref("Promise")}} with its `finally` handler set to the specified function.
-If the function callback throws an error, the return promise will be rejected with that value instead.
+If the handler throws an error, that promise will be rejected with that value instead.

 ## Description